piklestf2/hl-config/damage.md

 seconds after starting the charge. [(source)][2]

 Therefore, the damage scales linearly from 0 to 200 over 4 seconds, with a minimum of 25 damage.
-Each additional unit of ammo correlates with 15 more points of damage.
+Each additional unit of ammo corresponds to 15 more points of damage.
 Essentially, the damage formula simplifies to

 ```